FyeCobain/restful-api-project/api/README.md

 ## Commits (newest to oldest)

+**Added access token expiration verification**
+* Now if the access token is valid but expired, a 'Token expired' message is returned.

 **sendEmail method improved**
 * Now the sendEmail method returns true when email was sent, false otherwise.